notReally47/5Guys-CSD1401-Project/Assets/level_mapper/README_FIRST_level_csv_generator.txt

 Please do not edit the csv in Excel/Sheets and save, for some reason this will change the format of the CSV file and hang the game when loading the newly-saved CSV File!!

-If messed up, rename the main CSV file & remove '_bak' from the bacakup CSV File.
+If messed up, rename the main CSV file & remove '_bak' from the backup CSV File.

 If need to edit, please use notepad++ and use the csv file & notes file side by side as reference to the cell. e.g: